DeLaSalleUniversity-Manila-LBYEC72-t216/lbyec72-ej1-p5-strings-daniellegailtan/README.md

 ![](4.PNG)
 ![](5.PNG)

-Created: Main Menu and Enter String and Remove String Submenu\n
+Created: Main Menu and Enter String and Remove String Submenu

-Problem: The values entered does not store. \n
+Problem: The values entered does not store.

 Successful: Main Menu